 TIP #1: Be careful swimming in the river and its natural pools.
 It can be a popular place for jumping off rocks and into the water, but it can also be extremely dangerous.
 It seems that every year or so someone drowns due to the undercurrents.
 Observe the warning signs and don’t jump off the cliffs!

-TIP #2: If you want to see a suspension bridge but don’t want to pay for the one at Capilano Suspension Bridge, then this is the place to go.
-It’s less commercial, and some people actually prefer it.
+TIP #2: If you want to see a suspension bridge, but don’t want to pay for the one at Capilano Suspension Bridge, then this is the place to go.
+Capilano Bridge is amazing, but does charge admission.

 TIP #3: Don’t bring anyone that doesn’t like stairs, and if you bring a stroller be prepared to carry it a LOT of the way – actually, better not to bring a stroller at all.